 Once this evidence is collected, a clear picture will emerge as to who is responsible for the accident.
-Unlike a car accident, where it may be either one or both drivers, there could be several parties responsible for the accident, such as:
+Unlike a car accident, where it may be either one or both drivers, there could be several parties responsible for the accident.

 What Are My Next Steps If I Want to File a Truck Accident Lawsuit?